From great vistas to incredible spots for inspiring botanists and peaceful trails, there’s a bit of something for everyone.

 Recently, I had a chance to go out and visit a few of my old favorites as well as a few new outdoor spots around the city.
 Check out our video of the best outdoor spaces and parks near Harrisburg or scroll down to read even more about these great destinations.

 Located in the middle of the Susquehanna River, City Island is a great place to spend a few hours outdoors.
-The island is the home to two of Harrisburg’s professional sports teams: the Harrisburg Senators (AA Affiliate of the Washington Nationals) and Penn FC (formerly the City Islanders) of the United Soccer League.
+The island is the home to one of Harrisburg’s professional sports teams: the Harrisburg Senators (AA Affiliate of the Washington Nationals).

-In addition to professional sports, visitors can play mini golf, hop aboard a small train, see the river from the Pride of the Susquehanna Riverboat, hit in a batting cage, and much more.
+In addition to professional sports, visitors can play mini golf, hop aboard a small train, see the river from the Pride of the Susquehanna Riverboat, and much more.

 City Island is connected to the downtown area by two bridges, one of which is only for pedestrians and those on bicycles.